browserengineering/book/book/scripts.md

 default DukPy won't show a backtrace, and if the runtime code calls into a exported function that crashes it gets even more confusing.

-Here's a few tips to help with these crashes.
+Here are a few tips to help with these crashes.
 First, if you get a crash inside some JavaScript function, wrap the body of the function like this: